Skip to main content

 What Is an EICR?

 An EICR is an inspection of the fixed electrics in a property: wiring, sockets, switches, consumer unit, earthing, and bonding.
 The electrician tests everything and flags any defects or non-compliance.
+For more detail on the testing process, see our full guide on what an EICR is and who needs one.

 Issues are graded: